 13. Dry off your body as much as you can with your washcloth.
 Now clean up your area.
 Rinse down where you were squatting, return your stool and basin and go back to the dressing room.
 Do not walk water in here, or else crossed arms.

-14. Now you can use your towel and Get dressed, go out and put your shoes on and leave (with your tail between your legs as I did).
+14. Now you can use your towel and get dressed, go out and put your shoes on and leave (with your tail between your legs as I did).
 I am sure I heard some of the women laughing.

 15. Some other rules.
 If you have your periods, you can’t enter.
 Also, many onsens will not allow people with tattoos to enter.
 Ask first, or cover it with a band-aid.
 Tattoos are associated with the Japanese mafia.
 Just be aware that you might have to do some homework on this one.
+You might like to read about the current situation in Japan, and whether you can enter an onsen if you have a tattoo.

-My hints on having an onsen
+My hints on How to use an onsen in Japan

 1. Start quivering if you see zimmer frames lined up outside, these ladies are a tough crowd and don’t broach misdemeanors.
 The next day they will smile at you.
 They do appreciate your efforts but will correct you with the crossed arms.